luketlancaster/maintenance_tracker/README.md

   1. Oil Change at 180000
   2. New Tires at 200000
   3. Fuel Filter at 205000
-  >3
+  > 3
-  What would you like to change the name or mileage or mark as completed?
+  What would you like to change the name or mileage or mark as complete?
   > Name
   What new name would you like to give it?
   > Cabin Air Filter